Why We Started the Going Merry Scholarships App: The Origin Story

 - A rich range of filters (like “Estimated application completion time”)

-- MerryApp “bulk applications” that bundle scholarships with similar essay prompts
+- Scholarship Bundles that compile scholarships with similar essay prompts to apply for in one application

-- A “College Scholarships” section that highlights institutional financial aid provided directly by colleges.
+- A “College Financial Aid” section that highlights institutional financial aid provided directly by colleges.

 Looking back, I’m proud of how far we’ve come.
 But I also know there’s a lot of work ahead.
 We want to be not just the best scholarship search engine, and not just the best (and only!) scholarship application platform, but also the premier resource for students making financially-savvy decisions about where to go to college and how to pay for it.
 There’s lots more to come.